zoeyliu18/zoeyliu18.github.io/_pages/publications.md

 <b>Zoey Liu</b>, Justin Spence, Emily Prud’hommeaux.
 [Enhancing Documentation of Hupa with Automatic Speech Recognition](https://aclanthology.org/2022.computel-1.23/).
 In <i>Proceedings of the Fifth Workshop on the Use of Computational Methods in the Study of Endangered Languages</i>, 187–192.

-<b>Zoey Liu</b>, Tiwa Eisape\*, Emily Prud’hommeaux and Joshua Hartshorne.
+<b>Zoey Liu</b>, Tiwa Eisape, Emily Prud’hommeaux and Joshua Hartshorne.
 [Data-driven Crosslinguistic Syntactic Transfer in Second Language Learning](https://escholarship.org/content/qt86j2x3t2/qt86j2x3t2.pdf).
 In <i>Proceedings of the 44th Annual Conference of the Cognitive Science Society</i>, 1903-1911.

-<b>Zoey Liu</b>, Ria Upreti\*, Mathew A. Kramer* and Savithry Namboodiripad.
+<b>Zoey Liu</b>, Ria Upreti, Mathew A. Kramer and Savithry Namboodiripad.
 [Does One Size Fit all in Crosslinguistic Dependency Length Minimization?](https://escholarship.org/content/qt14j4s1j7/qt14j4s1j7.pdf).
 In <i>Proceedings of the 44th Annual Conference of the Cognitive Science Society</i>, 2066-2073.

 Khuyagbaatar Batsuren, Omer Goldman, ......, <b>Zoey Liu</b>, ......, Reut Tsarfaty, Ekaterina Vylomova.
 [UniMorph 4.0: Universal Morphology](https://aclanthology.org/2022.lrec-1.89/).
 In <i>Proceedings of the Thirteenth Language Resources and Evaluation Conference</i>, 840–855.